 - Never guess when measuring medication dose.
-Use an accurate measuring device. - Household measuring devices are not always accurate. - If a liquid medication comes with a measuring cup, use only the cup that came with the medication. - Purchase a special oral syringe or measuring spoon for accurate measuring of liquids.
+Use an measuring device. - Household measuring devices are not always accurate. - If a liquid medication comes with a measuring cup, use only the cup that came with the medication. - Purchase a special oral or measuring or measuring of liquids.